JUNE 4, 2024

 #6 Accounts

-The difference lies in how funds are managed within the accounts.
+The difference lies in how funds are managed within the accounts:

-• Electronic Money Institutions (EMIs) can hold the account holder’s funds within their institution directly.
+- Electronic Money Institutions (EMIs) can hold the account holder’s funds within their institution directly.
 This means the EMI can safeguard and manage the account holder’s money.

-• With Payment Institutions (PIs), the funds within an account are specifically designated for particular payment transactions.
+- With Payment Institutions (PIs), the funds within an account are specifically designated for particular payment transactions.
 These funds usually come from the account holder’s source, such as their bank account.
 This allocation ensures that the funds are exclusively used for the intended payment transactions, allowing for a smooth and dedicated transaction flow.

+Getting your fintech license might seem tricky and expensive as you’ve delved into unfamiliar terms and changing rules.
 And even after you get the license, challenges continue—you’ll need to meet ongoing rules set by regulators.
-But having an excellent legal advisor on your team or getting one to help can make applying for permission easier.
+However, having an excellent legal advisor on your team or getting one to help can make applying for permission easier.

 Electronic Money Institutions (EMIs) need more initial money than Payment Institutions (PIs), but remember that you should decide precisely what is better for your business and company.
 You may consider obtaining EMI, but a PI can be thorough enough for your case.